dfelinto/blender-manual/manual/interface/keymap/introduction.rst

 Python Scripting
 ----------------

-- :kbd:`Ctrl-C` -- Over any :ref:`ui-operator-buttons` copies their Python command into the clipboard.
+- :kbd:`Ctrl-C` over any :ref:`ui-operator-buttons` copies their Python command into the clipboard.

   This can be used in the Python Console or in the Text editor when writing scripts.
-- :kbd:`Shift-Ctrl-C` -- Over property buttons copies their data path for this property (also available from the context menu).
+- :kbd:`Shift-Ctrl-C` over property buttons copies their data path for this property (also available from the context menu).

   Useful when writing drivers or scripts.
-- :kbd:`Shift-Ctrl-Alt-C` -- Over property buttons copies their *full* data path for the data-block and property.
+- :kbd:`Shift-Ctrl-Alt-C` over property buttons copies their *full* data path for the data-block and property.

   Note that in most cases it is best to access values based on the context, instead of by name.